krishnakanthnakka/NAT/README.md

 ### Acknowledgements

-- I would like thank the authors of [CDA](https://arxiv.org/abs/1905.11736) who inspired me to work in this direction during my PhD.
+- I would like thank the authors of [CDA](https://arxiv.org/abs/1905.11736) who inspired me to work in this direction during my PhD around 2021.